-Trump, Now Acknowledging Russian Interference, Says It's Aimed At Helping Dems
+Trump, Now Acknowledging Russian Interference, Claims It's Aimed At Helping Dems

 It wasn't immediately clear whether Trump's warning reflected an intelligence briefing he has received about actual Russian activity or whether he was simply "trolling people," as House Speaker Paul Ryan put it on Tuesday.

 Top U.S. officials have warned they expect Russian attacks to continue through 2018 and 2020.
-Director of National Intelligence Dan Coats said in Washington that the warning lights are "blinking red" about foreign interference and Deputy Attorney General Rod Rosenstein issued a warning of his own last week at the Aspen Security Forum.
+Director of National Intelligence Dan Coats said in Washington that the warning lights are "blinking red" about foreign interference, and Deputy Attorney General Rod Rosenstein issued a warning of his own last week at the Aspen Security Forum.

-The U.S. intelligence community concluded, with a subsequent endorsement from the Senate intelligence committee, that Russia's active measures in 2016 were intended to hurt Hillary Clinton and help Trump be elected.
+The U.S. intelligence community concluded, with a subsequent endorsement from the Senate intelligence committee, that Russia's active measures in 2016 were intended to hurt Hillary Clinton and help Trump get elected.
 Russian President Vladimir Putin said in Helsinki last week that he supported Trump in 2016 because of Trump's conciliatory outlook toward Russia.

 Trump, meanwhile, goes back and forth about what he says he believes or accepts.

-Last week, the story ran again in microcosm over the course of several days: In Helsinki with Putin, he said he didn't see any reason why it had been the Russians that interfered in 2016.
+Last week, the story ran again in microcosm over the course of several days: In Finland with Putin, he said he didn't see any reason why it had been the Russians that interfered in 2016.

 Then he said he meant to say he accepted that they had.

-Then he walked back the walk-back, declaring on Twitter that the theme about interference was a "hoax."
+Then he walked back the walk-back, declaring on Twitter that the interference was a "big hoax."

 Chaos theory